datacarpentry/rr-version-control/_episodes/02-git-in-github.md

 - Enter an **informative** commit message, like "Changed analysis year to X", and hit Commit.

 ### Step 6: Push
-**push**: When using git push always means pushing commits from your local respository (your computer) to a remote repository (Github).
+**push**: When using git push always means pushing commits from your local respository (your computer) to a remote repository (GitHub).
 - Now push your changes to GitHub by hitting `Push`.
 - Enter login information as needed.